Building the future of our profession … together!

-You will be rewarded with a $100 gift card for each new, active member you recruit (up to five members or $500 in gift cards!)
-Or you may decline the incentive and ADA will contribute $100 to the ADA Foundation.
+You will be rewarded with a $100 gift card for each new, active member you recruit (up to five members or $500 in gift cards!).
 Please see Campaign Rules for full details.

 Any ADA member dentist is eligible to participate

 Just tell the dentists you recruit to include your name on their applications.
 Then visit the recruiter's form to tell us who you recruited by entering your name and ADA number, and the name of the potential member.

 - Tell the story about why you're a member.
 The ADA and your state and local dental societies provides lots of value to you.
 Why did you join?

 - Provide examples.
 A positive testimonial can be one of the strongest tools when recruiting new members.

 - Focus on their needs.
 Ask questions about their career goals, and based on their answers, identify and highlight the benefits of greatest value.
 This makes the conversation feel more like colleagues sharing solutions, and less like a sales pitch.